ibm-cloud-docs/databases-for-postgresql/config-iam-auth.md

 Repeat this step for all databases enabled in IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite:
 - `Databases for PostgreSQL preproduction`
 - `Databases for Elasticsearch preproduction`
-- `Databases for etcd prepproduction`
+- `Databases for etcd preproduction`
-- `Databases for Redis prepproduction`
+- `Databases for Redis preproduction`
-- `Messages for RabbitMQ prepproduction service`
+- `Messages for RabbitMQ preproduction service`